gatsbyjs/gatsby/docs/contributing/managing-pull-requests.md

 - Correctness — whether the code does what we think it does
 - Tests — when fixing a bug or adding a new feature, it can be very valuable to add tests.
 While we do merge some small PRs without them, more often than not, it's good to have tests asserting behaviour!
 This can be a combination of unit tests for the specific package, snapshot tests and end to end tests.
 The goal here is to ensure that something that is being fixed or added _remains_ fixed or working the way we expect it to.
 Good tests ensure this!
-- Code Quality — while it isn't good to nit pick, reasonable changes that improve readability are great to point out.
+- Code Quality — while it isn't good to nit pick, reasonable changes that improve readability are great to point out

 ### Starters or Site Showcase

 For PRs that add a site or a starter to the showcase, we ought to check:

-- Links — checking if the links are working and accessible
+- Links — check if the links are working and accessible
-- Style — whether the written language follows our [style guide](https://www.gatsbyjs.org/contributing/gatsby-style-guide/)
+- Tags — ensure the tags are not arbitrary
+- Featured — for the site showcase, we like to default to _not_ featuring a site and typically someone from the Gatsby team features it later if they like!
+-

 ### Blog posts